 Washington Post poll on Monday, great news for you.

-Huge lead in the Republican field.
+A huge lead in the Republican field.

-Quinnipia poll came out today, though.
+Quinnipiac poll came out today, though.

 Not so good news for you.

-Hillary Clinton also did that.
+Hillary Clinton also did badly.

 I haven't seen it.